Pediatrics – Neurology

 We are currently accepting applications for our categorical program and advanced position.

-The Categorical Program in Child Neurology at Boston Medical Center is a five-year program that allows the trainee to do two years of pediatrics (June 2015 - June 2017) and three years of child neurology (July 2017 - June 2020).
-At the end of teh program the trainee is board eligible for board certification in both child neurology and pediatrics.
+The Categorical Program in Child Neurology at Boston Medical Center is a five-year program that allows the trainee to do two years of pediatrics (June 2016 - June 2018) and three years of child neurology (July 2019 - June 2022).
+At the end of the program the trainee is board eligible for board certification in both child neurology and pediatrics.
 The first two years of training are in the Boston Combined Residency Program Urban Health Advocacy Track (UHAT).
 The final three years are in Pediatric Neurology, the first year being in adult neurology and the final two years are in Pediatric Neurology.
 We recommend that anyone interested in this track apply to the BCRP UHAT track (1259320C1) and the categorical Pediatric Neurology track (1257185C0).
-Candidates to this program need to be approved by both the Pediatrics and Pediatric Neurology program
+Candidates to this program need to be approved by both the Pediatrics and Pediatric Neurology programs.

 Some candidates have chosen to train first in pediatrics and apply for child neurology training in their intern year for an advanced position or in their senior year for a reserved position when we have had same year openings.